TupoyeMenu/BadAPI/README.md

-# BigBaseV2
+# BadAPI
-A mod menu base for Grand Theft Auto V.
+A Lua API for Grand Theft Auto V.
 Strictly for educational purposes.

-## Features
+## How to use
-* ImGui–based user interface
-* Unloading at runtime
-* Log console
-* Script fibers
-* Fiber pool
-* Access to YSC script globals
-* scrProgram–based native hook
-* MinGW compilation support
+1. Build the binary
+2. Download https://github.com/TupoyeMenu/BadAPI-Lua and install it as `Grand Theft Auto V/BadAPI/scripts/`
+3. Inject the binary into the game

 ## Building